arbois/covguide/content/_index.md

 ### Share this guide

 Please share this document actively and widely: the more businesses adopt these suggestions, the safer we'll all be.
+When re-posting or sharing, please link directly to this website.

 ### We need help translating this document